JustinHsu1019/PyCT_Quantization_Simplification/README.md

 1. Clone our project to the local repository.<br>
 Type `$ git clone https://github.com/PyCTsimplify/PyCT_Quantization_Simplification.gitt`<br>
 2. Type `$ cd PyCT` and then `$ pipenv shell` for the first time to create a virtual environment.<br>
-3. Type `$ pipenv install` to install required packages for this environment.
+3. Type `$ pipenv install -r requirement.txt` to install required packages for this environment.
 4. Type `$ exit` or `$ deactivate` to leave this virtual environment.
 5. For case #46 of the integration test to work, one must repeat step 2. to 4. in the folder `./test/realworld/rpyc` for its own virtual environment first.